tanpv/awesome-blockchain/blockchain/blockchain.md

 ### Proof of work, mining and mining difficulty

 #### Why need proof of work ?

 In blockchain like bitcoin, proof of work is essential on consensus algorithm which is algorithm to decide which transaction is valid and could be added to the chain.

 #### What is proof of work ?

-Let start with following simple block data which is present as a JSON object.
+Let start with following simple block data which is present as a python dictionary type.

 ```python
 block = {